cockroachdb/docs/cockroachcloud/authorization.md

 Cluster Creators can create clusters in an organization.
 A cluster's creator is automatically granted the Cluster Administrator role for that cluster once created.

+### Cluster Developer

+Users with this role can view cluster details, allowing them to [export a connection string from the cluster page UI](authentication.html#the-connection-string), although they will still need a Cluster Administrator to [provision their SQL credentials](managing-access.html#manage-sql-users-on-a-cluster) for the cluster.

+This role can be granted for specific clusters or for all clusters in the organization.
 ## Service accounts

 Service accounts authenticate with API keys to the {{ site.data.products.db }} API, rather than to the {{ site.data.products.db }} Console UI.

 Service accounts operate under a unified authorization model with organization users, and can be assigned all of the same [organization roles](#organization-user-roles) as users, but note that some actions are available in the console but not the API, or vice versa (For example, in the [Cluster Operator Role](#cluster-operator))

-However, 'legacy service accounts' that were created before the updated authorization model was enabled for your cloud organization may have permissions assigned under the legacy model (like ADMIN, CREATE, EDIT, READ, DELETE).
+However, 'legacy service accounts' that were created before the updated authorization model was enabled for your cloud organization may have permissions assigned under the legacy model (ADMIN, CREATE, EDIT, READ, DELETE).
 The legacy model for service accounts will be deprecated in a future release.
 It's recommended to update such service accounts with updated organization roles.

 To learn more, refer to [Manage Service Accounts](managing-access.html#manage-service-accounts)